emberjs/ember.js/guides/05-validators.md

 }
 ```

-Speficially, each entity tag has a `value()` method that returns an *opaque
+Specifically, each entity tag has a `value()` method that returns an *opaque
-validation ticket* that encodes the current state of the computation.
+validation ticket* which encodes the current state of the computation.

 The validation ticket can later be passed back into the `validate` method on
 the same entity tag, which returns a boolean value indicating the whether the
 computation result might have changed since the validation was produced.

 Specifically, if `validate` returns `true` for the given validation ticket, it
-is guarenteed that the computation result have *not* changed since the
+is guaranteed that the computation result has *not* changed since the
 validation ticket was produced.
 In other words, if you have cached the result
 of the computation at the same time (more precisely – the same "time step" of
 the discrete system) when the validation ticket was produced, it is not
 necessary to rerun the same computation again since the result would be
-equivilant.
+equivalent.

 On the other hand, if `validate` returns `false`, the computation *might* have
 changed since the validation ticket was produced.
-Any cached results can no
+Any cached result can no
 longer be relied on and a recomputation is necessary.

 However, a negative validation does not imply rerunning the computation would